 Tel: 519-824-4120 extension 52139

-For all other customs and transportation related inquiries, please contact email@example.com
+For the following customs and transportation related inquiries, ensure email@example.com

 All goods imported into Canada, including educational material, equipment and free samples, are subject to Canada Border Services Agency (CBSA) regulations.
 Under these regulations, Canada customs officials have authority to inspect and secure a customs clearance on all shipments.
 On October7, 2002, CBSA implemented an Administrative Monetary Penalty System (AMPS), a civil penalty regime whereby importers who are not compliant with Canada Customs regulations are susceptible to substantial fees and penalties up to border closing to the specific importer.
 All members of the University community must fully cooperate in the importation process in an effort to achieve the University's compliance with CBSA regulations.

 The University's customs team works closely with the University's designated Customs Broker to handle all import customs clearance for all University's import shipments regardless of carriers and freight providers.
 The customs team is responsible for providing customs clearance authorization to our Customs Broker, who then submit all the information to Canada Customs to clear the shipment on behalf of the University.

 To facilitate this process, the customs team will:

 Importer of Record is the customs term for the entity responsible for (1) ensuring the imported goods comply with local laws and regulations, (2) filing a completed customs clearance entry and associated documentations and (3) paying the assessed import duties and other taxes on those goods.

 Importer of Record is also liable for the accuracy of the information presented to the Canada Customs and is required to keep all customs related records for six years from the end of the calendar year in which the goods were imported.